opensecuritycontroller/opensecuritycontroller.org/plugins/security_mgr_plugin.md

 ### Notifications
 * **Manager Notifications**

-The notification APIs allow OSC to subscribe to receive notifications from the manager for any changes made by the customer on the manager.
-For example, if a policy was created/updated or if a new domain was added/modified etc.
+The notification APIs allow OSC to subscribe to receive notifications from the manager for any changes made by the customer or the manager.
+An example would be notification of a created/updated policy or an added/modified domain.
 OSC supports the following subscription types:

  * Notifications over a web socket connection established by OSC.
  * Notifications using a callback URL which OSC can register.